 Average relative humidity: 80 to 83%.

 In 1774, Lord Nguyen Phuc Dang Khoat divided into 12 in the palace, but still leave the town of Ha Tien, Mac Thien Tich style as Admiral rule.

 By the reign of Minh Mang, in 1832, Ha Tien is one of the six provinces of the South.

-In 1876, Southern France divided into four big administrative regions, each region divided into smaller administrative sub-district or county take action (administratif arrondissement), Ha Tien, the former being divided into two particle parameters are Ha Tien and Rach Gia.
-From January 1, 1900 two-particle parameters of Ha Tien and Rach Gia became provinces of Ha Tien and Rach Gia.
+In 1876, Southern France divided into four big administrative regions, each region divided into smaller administrative sub-district or county take action (administrative arrondissement), Ha Tien, the former being divided into two particle parameters are Ha Tien and Rach Gia.
+From January 1, 1900, two-particle parameters of Ha Tien and Rach Gia became provinces of Ha Tien and Rach Gia.

 Since the Republic of Vietnam, Hà Tiên and Rach Giá merged to Kiên Giang.
-Kiên Giang were including seven counties at that time: Kien Luong, Kien An, Kien Binh, Tan Kien Kien Thanh and Phu Quoc.
-Kien Giang province are bordering the Cambodia to the north, Chau Doc to the northeast, An Giang province to the east and Phong Dinh Province, Chuong Thien to the southeast, An Xuyen to the south.
+Kiên Giang was including seven counties at that time: Kien Luong, Kien An, Kien Binh, Tan Kien Kien Thanh, and Phu Quoc.
+Kien Giang province is bordering Cambodia to the north, Chau Doc to the northeast, An Giang province to the east and Phong Dinh Province, Chuong Thien to the southeast, An Xuyen to the south.